CorpusPHP/HttpMessageUtils/README.md

 Utility to map a Uri or ServerRequestInterface's Uri to the external scheme detected from a proxy such as an AWS load balancer.

+Will only ever upgrade to https, never downgrade.

 ### Example:

 ```php